IvanMartinez/oauth2_webmachine/README.md

 # oauth2_webmachine

 This is a sample implementation of an OAuth 2 server using Webmachine.
 It's intended to be used as a reference or starting point for other implementations. **Don't use it in a production enviroment as it is**, it hasn't been properly tested or audited for that.
 The authors take no responsability for any damage or issue resulting from using this implementation.
-Please read the LINCENSE file.
+Please read the LICENSE file.

-It certainly **is not secure** because it uses clear-text communication.
+It certainly **is not secure** because:

+- It uses clear-text communication.
 If you want to enable encryption, read the [webmachine wiki](https://github.com/basho/webmachine/wiki) or use a reverse-proxy like [Nginx](http://wiki.nginx.org/Main).
+- Generated authorization codes and tokens never expire.
+You should implement this in your server.

 ## Quickstart